Note: This document is targeted at IT Administrators.

 Enterprise users can access Qudini with corporate credentials if SAML-based SSO (SSO/SAML integration) is enabled for their account.

-Single Sign-On (SSO) is the general term for the various techniques which allow a user to access multiple applications from a single authorisation point, which is managed by an identity provider (IDP).
-Security Assertion Markup Language (SAML 2.0) is a leading industry standard for exchanging the authentication and authorisation data that Qudini supports as a service provider (SP).
+Single Sign-On (SSO) is the general term for the various techniques which allow a user to access multiple applications from a single authorization point, which is managed by an identity provider (IDP).
+Security Assertion Markup Language (SAML 2.0) is a leading industry standard for exchanging the authentication and authorization data that Qudini supports as a service provider (SP).

 No actual passwords are transferred to or from Qudini during the authorisation event.
 Instead, Qudini receives a SAML assertion of the user identity, which is valid for a limited period of time and digitally signed.

 Qudini uses an SP (Service Provider) initiated flow.
 This means users first visit Qudini's login page, and are then directed to your Identity service to login, then automatically redirected back to Qudini.

 SAML is a premium feature, so please first speak to your account manager if you would like to set up SAML authentication.

 Note that the following guide requires a technical understanding of SSO.
 It is recommended to be read by an IT Administrator.

 Once you have access you can manage the setup process by accessing the 'Authentication' section within your Merchant Admin settings.
 This is only accessible to Merchant Admin users:

 |Navigate to 'Authentication'|